gdetor/pytorch_time2vec/README.md

 To run the simple LSTM model type in:
 ```
-$ python (or python3 depending on your system#&39s configuration) main.py lstm
+$ python (or python3 depending on your system`s configuration) main.py lstm
 ```

 And to run the T2V-LSTM: